 Note: The Fi base only connects to 2.4GH wi-fi networks.

-- Enter your network's Wi-Fi password within Join Network and then Tap Continue to connect to the network:
+- Enter your network's Wi-Fi password within Join Network and then tap Connect:

-- The app will ask you to setup a Safe Zone, see: What is a Safe Zone?, tap CONTINUE:
+- The app will ask you to setup a Safe Zone, see: What is a Safe Zone?:

 - We'll automatically suggest an address based on your current location.
 You can type in a different address if needed.
-Once the proper address is shown, under Location Name, pick a unique name that describes the location, such as Home.
-See: How Do I Setup and Edit a Safe Zone? for more information.
-Tap SAVE:
+Once the proper address is shown, tap Save:

 If your Wi-Fi network does not appear in the list: